FAQ

 Adaptation is complex and you must have questions so we break it down for you below.
 You can also find more information by exploring the full guided roadmap Action Journey, reviewing our Eligibility Requirements, and reading our Platform FAQs.

-Heritage Adapts! is a global community of local stewards uniting behind a shared pledge to take adaptation action to protect their heritage sites and cultural practices from the impacts of climate change by 2030—and to support one another through the process to actually do it.
-Our hub for adapting is the Community of Action, an online platform where you can connect with others and find practical tools, including:
+Heritage Adapts! is a global community of local stewards uniting behind a shared pledge to take adaptation action to protect their heritage sites and cultural practices from the impacts of climate change by 2030—and to support one another throughout the process.
+Our hub for adapting is the Community of Action, a collaborative online platform to connect and find guidance, including:

-No matter where you are, the resources you have, or the type of heritage you steward—natural and cultural places, objects and collections, intangible cultural heritage and practices, and beyond—you belong here.
-And if you don't represent a site or practice to adapt but want to contribute to global climate action for heritage, you belong here too.
+No matter where you are, or the type of heritage your work with—natural and cultural places, objects and collections, intangible cultural heritage and practices, and beyond— if you are a steward of a heritage, you belong here.
+And if you don't work directly with a site or practice but want to contribute to the Heritage Adapts! campaign, you belong here too.
 Together, we adapt better.

-Heritage Adapts! is for any heritage steward across the full spectrum of heritage—natural and cultural places, objects and collections, intangible cultural heritage and practices, and beyond.
-To take the pledge, you must self-certify that you meet the Eligibility Requirements.
+Stewards of heritage sites and cultural practices are at the heart of Heritage Adapts! and are encouraged to take the Heritage Adapts! pledge.
+This includes stewards of natural and cultural places, objects and collections, intangible cultural heritage and practices, and beyond.
+To take the pledge, a potential steward must self-certify that they meet the Eligibility Requirements.
 This is not meant to be restrictive, but to ensure those pledging have the authorization to do so.

 Does Heritage Adapts! verify eligibility?
 No, verification is self-certified and joining Heritage Adapts! does not imply endorsement of your work.
 Stewards making the pledge take responsibility for certifying their compliance with the Eligibility Requirements, including that the individual is authorized to do so by an existing group of stakeholders or rightsholder of the indicated heritage site or cultural practice.
 Any steward making a Heritage Adapts! pledge should conduct any needed assessment and obtain any needed authorization consistent with relevant governance prior to making the Pledge.
 Should it come to the attention of Heritage Adapts! that a steward did not meet or no longer meets the Eligibility Requirements, Heritage Adapts! reserves the right to remove them or take other applicable action.

 Taking an adaptation action by 2030 is what counts as a fulfilled pledge toward our goal of 3000 by 2030.
-Whether one steward or a whole community is working toward that action, what counts is the heritage site or cultural practice being protected, not the number of people protecting it.
+Whether one rights holder or a whole stakeholder community is working toward that action, what counts is the heritage site or cultural practice being protected, not the number of people protecting it.

 Who can take the pledge?